Table of Contents:

 No two construction projects are the same, and you’re going to need some amount of flexibility in your workflow.
 Of course, you will need to have some of your general daily procedures done on time regardless of the project, but the way those are done may need to fluctuate from one project to the next.

 Your construction management software needs to be able to handle those little nuances, allowing your team to be flexible while still recording all the data you need.
-A good piece of software gives you the option to customize your dashboards or templates, so you have the right documentation and support for your workflows.
+A good piece of software enables you to easily customize dashboards, templates, or even workflows, so you have the right documentation and processes to complete your work.

 Integrates with the Right Solutions